-There were no significant changes in the estimation techniques or material assumptions that were used in the first quarter of 2023 to assess the expected credit loss.
+There was no significant change in the estimation techniques or material assumptions that were used in the second quarter of 2023 to assess the expected credit loss.

 (12)Consideration of prospective information

 The Group uses archive data to analyze and identify the economic factors that affect the credit risk and expected credit losses of each asset portfolio, and estimates the impairment parameters after prospective adjustment based on the regression model or imputation adjustment method.
 The relevant economic factors and their impact on PD and LGD vary according to the type of financial instruments.